Up to 35% Off Raised Beds

 Aphids are a common problem with all plants, including coleus.
 These are the little transparent bugs that line the stems and underside of the leaves.
 They suck the life out of plants.
 Again, aphids attack weak plants, so healthy coleus is far less likely to get an aphid infestation.

+I always start by blasting aphid-infested plants with the hose and hand-squishing them off if there are not many.
 But if they get too out of control, it is time to spray your coleus with an insecticidal soap.
 Make sure to spray the stems and undersides of the leaves where the aphids like to hang out.

 Final Thoughts